 Welcome from the Chair & Residency Program Director

 Welcome to the Wright State University Boonshoft School of Medicine Department of Orthopaedic Surgery, Sports Medicine & Rehabilitation.
 Our goal is to provide superior orthopaedic care to patients in our region while educating future generations of orthopaedic surgeons.
 We have a dedicated full-time faculty that interacts well with clinical faculty, providing a comprehensive experience in orthopaedic surgery and related musculoskeletal care fields.
 The most common learning environment is one-to-one resident-to-faculty interaction in clinical settings, including Miami Valley Hospital (the area's Level I Trauma Center and tertiary referral hospital), Children's Medical Center of Dayton, the Dayton Veteran's Affairs (VA) Medical Center and Miami Valley Hospital South.
 In these clinical settings, the residents participate in orthopaedic patient care in all the subspecialties.

 In 2007, the Residency Review Committee (RRC) and the Accreditation Council for Graduate Medical Education (ACGME) granted the Orthopaedic Surgery Residency Program a full five-year accreditation.
 This accreditation increased the number of residency training positions to four residents per year.
 In addition to the five-year training tract, we now offer a six-year tract, which includes a musculoskeletal research year between the first and second clinical training years.
 All positions are filled through the National Residency Match Program (NRMP).
-In 2009, the RRC and the ACGME also granted a full five-year accreditation to the Wright State University Orthopaedic Trauma Fellowship Program under the direction of Dr. Michael Prayson, which created a PGY-6 position.
-Now governed by the Orthopaedic Trauma Association, fellowship positions are filled through the San Francisco matching program.
+The Wright State University Orthopaedic Trauma Fellowship Program, under the direction of Dr. Michael Prayson, is accredited by the Orthopaedic Trauma Association, and fellowship positions are filled through the San Francisco matching program.

 Residents complete an intern year, which meets American Board of Orthopaedic Surgery (ABOS) requirements.
 At the end of the intern year, residents complete the United States Medical License Examination (USMLE) Step 3 exam to obtain a full medical license.
 The remaining four years of clinical training include rotations in general orthopaedics, orthopaedic traumatology, spine, hand, foot and ankle, sports/knee reconstruction, sports/upper extremity reconstruction, reconstructive shoulder surgery, joint replacement surgery and pediatric orthopaedic surgery.